Britain's FTSE falls after disappointing earnings from Barclays, Shell

 “Disappointing third-quarter numbers from Barclays and Smith and Nephew this morning is also adding to the bearish sentiment.”

-UK engineering firm Meggitt fell 5.4 percent following a spate of broker target cuts after the company issued a profit warning on Wednesday.
+UK engineering firm Meggitt fell 7.3 percent to the bottom of the index following a spate of broker target cuts after the company issued a profit warning on Wednesday.

 “The writedowns we’ve seen in Shell are much more than we thought they would be,” said Alastair McCaig, a market analyst at IG.
-“One-off costs have certainly eroded profitability, while production levels are also down.” ($1 = 0.6552 pounds) (Editing by Richard Balmforth)
+“One-off costs have certainly eroded profitability, while production levels are also down.” ($1 = 0.6552 pounds) (Editing by Hugh Lawson)